ramonfrombr/netzsch-challenge/README.md

 # Task Management App

-This is a task management app application built for Netzsch admission process coding challenge
+This is a task management app application built for Netzsch admission process coding challenge.

 ## Demo